lumyus/pybmt/README.md

 # Python Ball Motion Tracking (**pybmt**)

-Python Ball Motion Tracking (`pymbt`) is a python interface for running Richard J. Moore's [FicTrac](https://github.com/rjdmoore/fictrac) in a closed loop manner.
-The goal of **pybmt** is to allow researchers to easilly run **FicTrac** from a python program and allow tracking information to be processed in realtime for closed loop experiments.
+Python Ball Motion Tracking (`pymbt`) is a python interface for running Richard J. Moore's [FicTrac](https://github.com/rjdmoore/fictrac) in a closed-loop manner.
+The goal of **pybmt** is to allow researchers to easilly run **FicTrac** from a python program and allow tracking information to be processed in realtime for closed-loop experiments.
 Since **pybmt** is not a replacement for fictrac, the user is expected to be experienced with configuring and calibrating it.
-This code handles all the details of spawning, managing, and communicating state of fictrac using a simple python based API.
-We hope that it will be a useful tool for researcher wishing to build their closed loop experiments in python.
+This code handles all the details of spawning, managing, and communicating the state of fictrac, using a simple python based API.
+It is a useful tool for researchers wishing to build their closed-loop experiments in python.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get **pybmt** running on your local machine for development and testing purposes.

 ### Prerequisites

-**pybmt** requires Python 3.6+ and a working version of **FicTrac** to be present on the system. __IMPORTANT!__ Currently, the only supported version of **FicTrac** is a [our forked version](https://github.com/murthylab/fictrac/tree/control_features) of **FicTrac Version 2.0**.
+**pybmt** requires Python 3.6+ and a working version of **FicTrac** to be present on the system. __IMPORTANT!__ Currently, the only supported version of **FicTrac** is [our forked version](https://github.com/murthylab/fictrac/tree/control_features) of **FicTrac Version 2.0**.
 Check the [releases page](https://github.com/murthylab/fictrac/releases/tag/v2.1.0-alpha) for pre-built binaries for your system.
-We hope to have these changes merged into the upstream [FicTrac GitHub repo](https://github.com/rjdmoore/fictrac) in the near future.
+We hope to have these changes merged into the upstream [FicTrac GitHub repo](https://github.com/rjdmoore/fictrac) soon.

 Below are instructions for installing our version of **FicTrac** on your system.